fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 #### Adding file descriptions (optional)

-Use the "Details" option from the right-click menu to see the actual path of the file and include metadata (description, Additional Metadata) which will be included in the manifest files if you request SODA to generate them automatically for you (Step 5).
+Use the `Details` option from the right-click menu to see the actual path of the file and include metadata (description, Additional Metadata) which will be included in the manifest files if you request SODA to generate them automatically for you (Step 5).

 ![](https://github.com/fairdataihub/SODA-for-SPARC/blob/main/docs/documentation/Organize-dataset/organize-step3-part2-files.gif?raw=true)